MichielsenM/FOAM/docs/Walkthrough.md

 In the example below, there were 5 parameters varied per MESA stellar evolution track (Z, M, logD, aov, fov).

 The history files, ending with suffix '.hist', will thus be constructed like this: `Z0.008_M3.00_logD0.00_aov0.000_fov0.000.hist`.
-The history files should at least contain the following columns: 'star_age', 'log_Teff', 'log_L', 'log_g'
+The history files should at least contain the following columns: 'star_age', 'log_Teff', 'log_L', 'log_g'.

 The profile files will have the same parameters as the history files, with one additional parameter to indicate their evolutionary stage.
 In our example, we use the central hydrogen mass fraction (Xc) for this purpose.
 The profile names, ending with '.prof', will hence be constructed like this: `Z0.008_M3.00_logD0.00_aov0.000_fov0.000_Xc0.10.prof`.
 The profiles should at least contain the data column 'log_g', and the following information in their header: 'star_age', 'Teff', 'photosphere_L'.
-Furthermore, any additional observables that are used in the merit function will need to be present in the MESA profile header information as well.
+Furthermore, any additional observables that you want to include in the merit function will need to be present in the MESA profile header information as well.

-Note that the choice of parameters, and the way they are named, can be changed.
-The only requirements are that the parameter name is followed by it's numerical value, the different parameters are divided by underscores, and the files have the correct suffix.
+Note that the choice of parameters, the way they are named, and how many parameters are included, can all be changed.
+The only requirements are that the parameter name is followed by it's numerical value, the different parameters are divided by underscores, and the files have the correct suffix ('.hist' or '.prof').
 The parameters and names of your choice should then later be provided to the configuration of the pipeline.
 (See [Pipeline configuration](./Configuration.md) for more information.)

 #### GYRE grid with stellar pulsations
 For each MESA profile, a GYRE summary file needs to be calculated containing at least the output columns 'freq' and 'n_pg', and written in HDF format.
 These GYRE summary files are stored in folders indicating the rotation frequency (in cycles per day) and the mode ID (k,m) that were used during the GYRE computations (e.g. `rot0.63_k0m1`).

 Similar to the MESA grid, the GYRE grid is divided in subfolders per initial mass-metallicity combination.
 The naming scheme gives Zini and Mini, followed by their respective values, divided by an underscore.
+(But just as for the MESA grid, you can choose the naming of these parameters yourself.)

-The naming scheme of the GYRE summary files should be similar to the MESA profiles, with one additional parameter 'rot' indicating the rotation frequency used in the GYRE computations.
+The naming scheme of the GYRE summary files should be the same as for the MESA profiles, with one additional parameter 'rot' indicating the rotation frequency used in the GYRE computations.
 This results in names like the following:
 `rot0.6304_Z0.008_M3.00_logD0.00_aov0.000_fov0.000_Xc0.10.HDF`

 <details>